matthewfranglen/java-tools-aspect-oriented-programming-presentation/NOTES.md

 Writing it yourself should be done with great restraint.
 First try to think of a less surprising way which meets your needs and is maintainable.

-### Profiling

-Now that we have seen how Aspect Oriented Programming works and can be used, lets discuss profiling.
-How could profiling be implemented?
-(Profiling is actually done using JVMTI - Java Virtual Machine Tool Interface)